Start Your LLC Online With Nolo Today

 • the LLC's name

-• signature of an authorized person--the organizer or person authorized by the organizer.
+• signature of the LLC's organizer or person authorized by the organizer.

 4. Prepare an Operating Agreement